-The Adidas Superstar is available for both men and women and offered in half sizes.
-Men's sizes vary from 4 to 20 in D – Medium width, while women's sizes range from 5 to 11, in B- Medium width.
-This shoe allows free ankle movement through its low-cut structure and provides an adjustable fit through its traditional lace closure.
-In addition, its overall structure provides sufficient hold and support considering its basketball shoe DNA.
+The Adidas Superstar is available for both men and women in full and half sizes.
+Men's sizes vary from 4 to 20 in D – Medium width, while the Adidas Superstar women's sizes range from 5 to 11, in B- Medium width.
+This shoe allows ankle mobility through its low-cut structure and provides an adjustable fit through its traditional lace closure.
+Also, its overall structure provides sufficient hold and support considering its basketball shoe DNA.

-One of the features that made the Adidas Superstar truly iconic is its rubber shell toe.
-For that reason, it earned the nicknames "shell toe", "shell shoes", and "shell tops".
+One of the features that made the Adidas Superstar shoes truly iconic is its rubber shell toe.
+For that reason, it earned the nicknames "shell toe," "shell shoes," and "shell tops."
 Also, it exhibits the "SUPERSTAR" wording alongside the Adidas Three Stripes with zig-zag edging branding on the side panels.

 - Lorde, Kylie Jenner, Gigi Hadid, Dakota Fanning, Emma Roberts, Emma Stone, Kristen Stewart, Rita Ora, and Katie Holmes are some of the celebrities photographed rocking these classic kicks.

-- The Adidas Superstar can be personalized through the Adidas' official website.
+- The Adidas Superstar both in men’s and women’s sizing can be personalized through the Adidas' official website.

-- It features a full grain leather on the upper and textile lining for superior comfort and soft feel.
+- The Adidas Originals Superstar sneakers feature a full grain leather on the upper and textile lining for superior comfort and soft feel.